AlexSim93/pull-request-analytics-action/README.md

 | `HIDE_USERS`                     | Hidden users separated by comma                                                                              | No       | -             |
 | `SHOW_USERS`                     | Shown users separated by comma                                                                               | No       | -             |

-Use these parameters to tailor the **pr-full-report-action** to your project's specific requirements.
+Use these parameters to tailor the **pull-request-analytics-action** to your project's specific requirements.

 ## Privacy and Data Handling

-**pr-full-report-action** is designed with privacy and security in mind.
+**pull-request-analytics-action** is designed with privacy and security in mind.
 It operates as a stateless application, ensuring it does not retain or store any user data externally.
 All processing is performed within your GitHub environment, maintaining strict data confidentiality.
 We prioritize the security of your information, ensuring no external data collection or storage, thereby safeguarding the integrity and privacy of your workflow.

 ## Usage Limitations

-**pr-full-report-action** operates within GitHub's API rate limits and message size constraints, which are generally sufficient for detailed, long-term reporting.
+**pull-request-analytics-action** operates within GitHub's API rate limits and message size constraints, which are generally sufficient for detailed, long-term reporting.
 However, in rare cases of extremely large datasets, some adjustments might be necessary.
 For more information, refer to GitHub's documentation on [rate limiting](https://docs.github.com/en/rest/overview/rate-limits-for-the-rest-api).
-The length of the report generated by **pr-full-report-action** is limited to 65,536 characters due to GitHub Issue size constraints.
+The length of the report generated by **pull-request-analytics-action** is limited to 65,536 characters due to GitHub Issue size constraints.

 ## Upcoming Features and Roadmap

-At **pr-full-report-action**, we are committed to continuous improvement and adding functionalities that enhance your experience and the utility of our tool.
+At **pull-request-analytics-action**, we are committed to continuous improvement and adding functionalities that enhance your experience and the utility of our tool.
 Here's a glimpse into some exciting features and enhancements planned for the near future:

 1. **Multi-Repository Reporting**: We are working on a feature that will allow users to compile reports across multiple repositories simultaneously.
 This will enable a more comprehensive analysis for teams managing multiple projects, providing a holistic view of their development activities.